-Does Does this financial product have a sustainable investment objective? •• [ Yes •• • ⊠ No vestm make a minimum of sustainable in- ents with an environmental ob- e: % chara have a ment, motes Environmental/Social (E/S) acteristics and while it does not as its objective a sustainable investit will have a minimum proportion of of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy × with an environmental objective in economic activities that do not qualify as environmentally sus- tainable under the EU Taxonomy X with a social objective make a minimum of sustainable in- ents with a social objective: - motes E/S characteristics, but will nake any sustainable investments or not.
+Does Does this financial product have a sustainable investment objective? •• ☐ Yes •• \boxtimes No It will make a minimum of sustainable investments with an environmental objective: % chara as its it will motes Environmental/Social (E/S) cteristics and while it does not have objective a sustainable investment, have a minimum proportion of% tainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective It will make a minimum of sustainable investments with a social objective:% • motes E/S characteristics, but will nake any sustainable investments

 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.

+sustainable

+economic activities.

-That Regulation does not include a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy
+That Regulation does

+not include a list of

+socially sustainable

+economic activities.

+Sustainable

+investments with an

+environmental

+objective might be

+aligned with the

+Taxonomy or not.

-Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained